1. Registration & Payment

 What is a church account?

 As the lead contact, it would be helpful for you to create a CHURCH/ORGANIZATION account with your church information.
 This will allow you to keep your financial reports separate from your personal registration account and easily allow you to make payments for others in your group.
-If you joined us at Momentum Youth Conference last year, you already have this account.
-For those who are new, a CHURCH account can be created by simply going to buildmomentum.org/conference and clicking the REGISTER NOW link.
+If you joined us at Momentum Youth Conference in the last few years, you already have this account.
+For those who are new, a CHURCH account can be created by simply going to our WEBSITE and clicking the REGISTER link.
 Select “Youth Conference Adult Youth Worker Registration.”
 It will prompt you to log in or create a “New User” account.
 Select “New User.”
-For Account Type, select “CHURCH/ORGANIZATION” and enter your Church information.
+For Account Type, select “CHURCH/ORGANIZATION” and enter your church information.
 To pay for someone in your group, see more information below.

 Why does each church need a "lead contact" person?